pmndrs/react-three-fiber/markdown/api.md

 useFrame((callback: (state, delta) => void), (renderPriority: number = 0))
 ```

 Allows you to execute code on every frame rendered, like running effects, updating controls, and so on.
-You receive the state (same as useThree) and a clock delta.
-In addition to the callback function itself, you may pass a numerical `renderPriority` value; callbacks will be executed in order of ascending priority values (lowest first, highest last.)
+You receive the state (same as `useThree`) and a clock delta.
+Your callback function will be invoked just before a frame is rendered.

-Example:

 ```jsx
 import { useFrame } from 'react-three-fiber'